rccarlin/squealer_project/README.md

 ### What's Inside?
 This code uses ReactPy to make the user interface (UI) and Plotly (and json) to make the graphs; the starting/ best models are found with NumPy's polyfit function or sklearn's linear Logistic Regression package (depending on if you are performing linear or logistic regression, respectively).
-The data is generated using Numpy random functions, but I hope, in the future, the program can be modified to accept user-inputted data.
+The data is generated using Numpy random functions, but there is now an option for the program to accept user-inputted data in csv format.
+The program currently expects a two column csv file, x and y.
+For the linear mode, this is understood as simply x and y values.
+For the logistic mode, x is seen as a continuous variable and y is understood as probabilities.

 ### Next Steps
 There were technical difficulties surrounding auto play and html focus; Google would not allow tones to be played